AravindRK99/AravindRK99/README.md

 - 👋 Hi, I’m @AravindRK99
-- 👀 I’m interested in Python, ML, DL and IoT
+- 👀 I’m interested in Python, Computer Vision, ML, DL and the applications of AI in medicine
-- 🌱 I’m currently done with my engineering.
-I hope to start my Masters next year.
+- 🌱 I graduated with a bachelors in Telecommunication Engineering in 2021.
+I am an incoming PhD student in Electrical Engineering at Vanderbilt University for the fall      2022 term where I will be focusing on the applications of AI in medicine.
-- 💞️ I’m looking to collaborate on Python, DL and ML
+- 💞️ I’m looking to collaborate on Computer Vision, DL and ML.
 - 📫 How to reach me: aravind1999@gmail.com

 <!---